No matter what sport you’re watching, you can bet Philadelphia has fans of the game and a bar full of people watching it.

 Enjoy craft brews from local breweries and favorites from around the world as well as authentic, brick oven pizza and elevated, American pub fare at City Tap House.
 The rustic yet comfortable bar’s dining atmosphere features reclaimed barn wood and repurposed steel, a 15-foot multi-screen and an open view of the kitchen.

-P.J.
+Located next to Independence Hall and Washington Square, P.J.
 Clarke’s is a go-to for its large raw bar, happy hour specials and famous burgers.

 Bar-Ly Chinatown Philly is located steps away from the Philadelphia Convention Center with over 60 beers on draft, a full liquor bar, and a variety of intercontinental bar food.
 Bar-Ly is a great location to watch your favorite sports game on nearly 37 large HD TVs (8 NFL ticket packages are located here – that means every NFL game will be played) while enjoying tasty cocktails, juicy burgers, a variety of wings, delicious pizzas, sizzling fajitas, savory steaks, and even pan fried dumplings.